svidhate10/Machine_learning_HW/Instructions/README.md

 ### Preprocess the Data

-* Preprocess the raw dataset prior to fitting the model.
+* Preprocess the dataset prior to fitting the model.
 * Perform feature selection and remove unnecessary features.
 * Use `MinMaxScaler` to scale the numerical data.
 * Separate the data into training and testing data.